 Tackle for Channel Catfish

 Rods.
-Best choice in terms of rods for channel cats, are medium, or medium-heavy action rods, within 6-8′ range.
+The best choices in terms of rods for channel cats are medium, or medium-heavy action rods, within 6-8′ range.
 If you’re targetting smaller cats, a medium-light rod will also do just fine.
-Some of the best quality / price ratio rods to go with are Shakespeare Ugly Stiks, such as a Shakespeare Two-Piece Medium Heavy Action Ugly Stik Catfish Spinning Rod, Shakespeare Two-Piece Medium Action Ugly Stik Lite Spinning Rod, or an Eagle Claw Catclaw Casting Rod.
+Some of the best quality/price ratio rods to go with, are Ugly Stiks, such as the Ugly Stik Bigwater Cast 7′ Medium Heavy, or the Ugly Stik Tiger Elite Spinning 6’9″ Medium.
+Catfish Sumo Rods are also a great choice.

 Rigs.
 The Carolina Rig, the 3-Way Swivel Rig, the Bait-Walker Rig or the Santee Rig, are some of the most used rigs for channel catfish.
 Use 40-50lb. test mono for your terminal tackle.